 Once you have filed your petition for a divorce, be it a no-fault divorce or a fault-based divorce, your spouse has a certain amount of time to respond.
 Should they answer your petition, your divorce will become what is known as “contested”, and you, your spouse, and your attorneys will need to negotiate the various aspects of your divorce settlement agreement before your divorce is finalized.

-At The Law Office of Peter J. Bronzino, we have extensive experience resolving both no-fault divorces and fault-based divorces of all kinds for clients in towns across Ocean and Monmouth County, including Wall, Asbury Park, Toms River, Point Pleasant, Spring Lake, Brick, and the greater Ocean County area.
+At Bronzino Law Firm, we have extensive experience resolving both no-fault divorces and fault-based divorces of all kinds for clients in towns across Ocean and Monmouth County, including Wall, Asbury Park, Toms River, Point Pleasant, Spring Lake, Brick, and the greater Ocean County area.